Goals for the Program

 - Coordinate reoccurring police matters with the Fullerton Police Zone 1 Area Commander, Lieutenant Tim Kandler

-- Use each Street Group to inform residents of important Amerige Heights information
+- Use each Street Group to inform residents of important Amerige Heights information and updates

 - Protecting the privacy of residents as we come together under this program